-In connection with your use of the Site, you provide personal information to us in various ways.
-The types of personal information we obtain include personal information contained in content you submit, such as when you email us by clicking on email address hyperlinks on the Site.
-You are not required to provide this information but, if you choose not to do so, we may not be able to offer you certain of our services and features of the Site.
+In connection with your use of the Sites, you provide personal information to us in various ways.
+The types of personal information we obtain include personal information contained in content you submit, such as when you email us by clicking on email address hyperlinks on the Sites.
+You are not required to provide this information but, if you choose not to do so, we may not be able to offer you certain of our services and features of the Sites.

 How We Use the Information We Obtain

 We use the information we obtain on the Site on the basis of our legitimate interests, which we would be glad to describe further upon request, including to: